Brain Tumors down arrow

 Papillary

-Most common type for adults often appear as solid non-calcified mass in 3rd ventricle.
+• Often appears as solid non-calcified mass in 3rd ventricle

 Mixed